stjude/RNAIndel/README.md

 #### Use the built-in caller
-RNAIndel calls indels by the [built-in caller](https://academic.oup.com/bioinformatics/article/27/6/865/236751), which is optimized for RNA-Seq indel calling, and classifies detected indels into somatic, germline, and artifact.
+RNAIndel calls indels by the [built-in caller](https://academic.oup.com/bioinformatics/article/27/6/865/236751), which is optimized for RNA-Seq indel calling, and classifies detected indels as somatic, germline, and artifactual.
 ```
 rnaindel analysis -i BAM -o OUTPUT_VCF -r REFERENCE -d DATA_DIR [other options]
 ```